 - Jabba Table Manners: The Klingons disgust the Federation's delegation with their eating habits.

 - Kangaroo Court: Kirk and McCoy's "trial".
-At least their defense lawyer (Worf's grandfather) was actually trying.
-Indeed, his efforts are likely the only reason they weren't executed immediately.
+At least their defense lawyer (Worf's Identical Grandfather and namesake, Colonel Worf) is actually trying.
+Indeed, his efforts are likely the only reason they aren't executed immediately.